rhysd/git-brws/README.md

                         remote name (e.g. origin) or Git URL you want to see -b, --branch BRANCH Branch name to browse
-    -d, --dir PATH      Directory path to the repository -u, --url           Output URL to STDOUT instead of opening in browser -p, --pr            Open pull request page instead of repository page -h, --help          Print this help
+    -d, --dir PATH      Directory path to the repository -u, --url           Output URL to stdout instead of opening in browser -p, --pr            Open pull request page instead of repository page -h, --help          Print this help
     -v, --version       Show version